 - 6GB+ of VRAM is sufficient for 4k titles

 The more VRAM the better.
 You’ll need to make sure that the GPU will fit into your MOBO, and you’ll also want to look at the unit’s:

 Some cards will have their own fan control options, advanced cooling, different ports and other options that make them stand out.

 The best way to know if a card will work well for you is to use the benchmarks linked up earlier.

-For the latest and most powerful graphics card make sure to see our article on the RTX 2080 Ti.
 You will see that there are different variations of the same basic cards with variations in cooling systems.